r-public/HammeR/Canonicals.md

 [How can I view the source code for a function?](http://stackoverflow.com/questions/19226816/how-can-i-view-the-source-code-for-a-function)

 [Assignment operators in R: '=' and '<-'](http://stackoverflow.com/questions/1741820/assignment-operators-in-r-and) What are differences in the assignment operators = and <- in R

+[Numbering rows within groups in a data frame](http://stackoverflow.com/questions/12925063/numbering-rows-within-groups-in-a-data-frame) How to add a counter variable by group.